NUMde/compass-num-conformance-checker/docs/README.md

 ## Loading SNOMED CT or LOINC from local files upon start-up

 The conformance checker can be configured to load the SNOMED CT or LOINC terminologies from files using the configuration for the validator-server module (see below for details).
 The terminology files should be the standard zip-file format that can be downloaded from the respective websites (may require a license).

-Note that loading and indexing LOINC or SNOMED CT takes a significant amount of time and will, for an in-memory DB, consume several GB of memory.
+**NOTE:** Loading and indexing LOINC or SNOMED CT takes a significant amount of time and will, for an in-memory DB, consume several GB of memory.

 The following files must be present in the LOINC and SNOMED CT zip-files, respectively: